xapantu/slides-smt/counting/counting.md

 that arrays are only accessed on the quantified variable, and not on a general term built on this variable (such as $x + 1$, or a nested array rerad).
-Removing this syntax restriction leads to an undecidable array theory fragment, as stated in @bradley2006s, even for small additions.
+Removing this syntax restriction leads to an undecidable array theory fragment, as stated in @bradley2006s, even for small additions to the fragment.

 An array has a size, which is an arithmetic variable of the theory
 $\mathbf{T}_\mathcal{Z}$.
-This is similar to @AlbertiGP16 (with the subtle difference that different arrays can have different size) but unlike @ConchonGKMZ12, whose fragment can not express system size.
-In the context of fault tolerant systems, this is an important details, as we typically want to specify that a fraction of the systems can be faulty.
-Hence, as soon as there is an array term in the counting constraints, the cardinality can no longer be infinite.
+This is similar to @AlbertiGP16 (with the subtle difference that different arrays can have different size) but unlike @ConchonGKMZ12, whose fragment does not provide a syntax to express array length.
+In the context of fault tolerant systems, this is an important detail, as we typically want to specify that a fraction of the systems can be faulty.

+As soon as there is an array term in the counting constraints, the cardinality can no longer be infinite, as the array can only be accessed on a finite interval.

 It may be interesting to have array reads outside of the counting constraints, but they can be rewritten as counting constraints, like in
 @bradley2006s or @AlbertiGP16.
+In the next section we explain how this algorithm can be changed to work with the usual arrays of an SMT solver.

 \begin{figure}[h]
-\label{syntaxarray}
 \begin{grammar}

 <counting constraints> $\psi(x)$ ::= $\psi(x)$ $\land$ $\psi(x)$